Benjamin-SSC/freeipa-mailserver/README.md

 [![CI](https://github.com/Carbenium/freeipa-mailserver/actions/workflows/main.yml/badge.svg)](https://github.com/Carbenium/freeipa-mailserver/actions/workflows/main.yml)

+NOTE: This repo has been forked from upstream, and modified for our company use.
+If you've found this via a search, I hope you find it useful.

 A FreeIPA extension to handle the configuration of a Postfix/Dovecot mail server setup.

 The LDAP schema allows the configuration of: